ReflectionsProjections/rp2013/_posts/speakers/2013-05-27-justin-tulloss.md

 category: speakers
 one_line: "Software Engineer,
 Rdio"
-session: " Building Real Web Sites"
+session: "Building Real Web Sites"
+time_loc: "October 12th at 10 AM - Siebel 1404"
 ---
 An overview of how to build a web site that actually scales with both engineers and customers.
 Tulloss will go over the actual high level architectural decisions that should be made from the databases all the way to the user's interactions, plus diving into what the state of the art technologies are for doing this right now.
 He hopes for this to be filled with practical advice gained over 3.5 years at Rdio and 5 years talking to people in the bay area about how the most popular web sites on the internet are built.